octobercms/docs/3.x/cms/ajax/attributes-api.md

 **data-request-url** | specifies a URL to which the request is sent. default: `window.location.href` **data-request-update** | specifies a list of partials and page elements (CSS selectors) to update.
 The format is as follows: `partial: selector, partial: selector`.
 Usage of quotes is required in some cases, for example: `'my-partial': '#myelement'`.
 The selector string should start with a `#` or `.` character, except you may also prepend it with `@` to append contents to the element, `^` to prepend, `!` to replace with and `=` to use any CSS selector.
 **data-request-data** | specifies additional POST parameters to be sent to the server.
 The format is following: `var: value, var: value`.
 Use quotes if needed: `var: 'some string'`.
 The attribute can be used on the triggering element, for example on the button that also has the `data-request` attribute, on the closest element of the triggering element and on the parent form element.
 The framework merges values of the `data-request-data` attributes.
 If the attribute on different elements defines parameters with the same name, the framework uses the following priority: the triggering element `data-request-data`, the closer parent elements `data-request-data`, the form input data.
+**data-request-query** | specifies additional GET parameters to be sent to the server and added to the current URL query string.
 **data-request-before-update** | specifies JavaScript code to execute directly before the page contents are updated.
 **data-request-success** | specifies JavaScript code to execute after the request is successfully completed.
 **data-request-error** | specifies JavaScript code to execute if the request encounters an error.